 Our stock-based compensation expense results from the issuances of shares of restricted common stock and grants of stock options to employees, directors, outside consultants and others.
 We recognize the costs associated with option grants using the fair value recognition provisions of ASC 718, Compensation - Stock Compensation.
 Generally, ASC 718 requires the value of all stock-based payments to be recognized in the statement of operations based on their estimated fair value at date of grant amortized over the grants' respective vesting periods.
-For the years ended December 31, 2014, 2013 and 2012, we recorded stock-based compensation expense of approximately \$2.5 million, \$2.8 million, and \$3.4 million, respectively, in connection with stock-based payment awards.
-The compensation expense is allocated between cost of revenues and selling, general and administrative expenses in the accompanying consolidated statements of income based on the salaries and work assignments of the employees holding the options.
+For the years ended December 31, 2015, 2014 and 2013, we recorded stock-based compensation expense of approximately \$1.8 million, \$2.5 million, and \$2.8 million, respectively, in connection with stock-based payment awards.
+The compensation expense is allocated between cost of revenues and selling, general and administrative expenses in the accompanying consolidated statements of income (loss) based on the salaries and work assignments of the employees holding the options.